A Basic Guide to Understanding the 401(k)

 How does a 401(k) plan work?

-Eligibility and enrollment
+Eligibility and Enrollment

-Contribution options and limits
+Contribution Options and Limits

 Your employer will determine what investment options you’ll have available to you once you begin saving your hard-earned income.
 Typically, they have hired outside experts to evaluate and monitor those options.
 Try not to let the task of picking investments intimidate you!
 The amount and consistency of your savings is far more important than picking the “right” investment.
 And most plans will have an investment choice that “Does It for You” such as a target date, balanced fund, or managed account.
 You can also ask your employer where to go for advice selecting the right investment for you.
 It’s common for 401(k) plan administrators to offer resources, tools, and educational materials to help you make informed decisions.

-Vesting rules
+Vesting Rules

 Vesting refers to ownership, or what percentage of the account balance is yours.
 100% of the contributions you make to a plan are always yours!
 But sometimes employers will apply a vesting schedule to funds they contribute.
 This means you may have to work for the company for a set period of time in order to keep 100% of the contributions from your employer should you decide to leave.
 This schedule should be included in your plan documents, but be sure to ask questions if anything is unclear!

-Withdrawal of funds
+Withdrawal of Funds

-Remember: Since these funds are earmarked for your retirement, it’s best to avoid tapping into them before 59 ½ unless you have no other options.
+Bottom Line: Since these funds are earmarked for your retirement, it’s best to avoid tapping into them before 59 ½ unless you have no other options.

 Why you should consider a 401(k)